Brian Kaltak: Central Coast Mariners

+On 4 February, in his second match against Sydney FC, he received a straight red card in the 25th minute for denying Max Burgess an obvious goal-scoring opportunity.
+Although the club appealed the decision, Kaltak was still handed a one-week suspension, causing him to miss the subsequent match against Brisbane Roar.
+In the match against Wellington Phoenix after a week of completing his suspension, Kaltak was sent off again in the 59th minute for a challenge on Phoenix attacker David Ball.
+The minimum suspension of two matches was imposed on Kaltak, with his teammate Moresche also receiving a two-match ban for violent conduct in the 97th minute.

+Kaltak remained a key player for the Mariners as his contributions were vital in the team's success, as they secured three consecutive wins against Adelaide United in the final league match (4–1) and both legs of the A-League semi-final (4–1 on aggregate).
+Kaltak played a significant role in the Mariners' stunning 6–1 victory over Melbourne City in the Grand Final at CommBank Stadium, leading them to lift the A-League Men championship trophy.
+After the match, Kaltak was embraced and congratulated by Vanuatu Prime Minister Ishmael Kalsakau, who flew in to witness him play.
+In Vanuatu, screens were set up at Freshwater Stadium in Port Vila, allowing locals to watch Kaltak become the first Vanuatu player to compete in an A-League Grand Final.

+Kaltak won the 2023–24 A-League Men, finishing top of the table at the end of the regular season.
+Kaltak was also part of the Mariners' 2023–24 AFC Cup victory.

+Perth Glory

+On 6 June 2025, Perth Glory announced the signing of Kaltak on a multi-year deal.

 International career

 Kaltak made his international debut for Vanuatu in 2011.

 In March 2022, Kaltak went to Qatar for the World Cup qualifiers.
 Vanuatu's first match was scheduled against Tahiti on 17 March 2022, but the team was forced to withdraw from the tournament without playing a game due to a COVID-19 outbreak among the travelling contingent.

 Personal life

-Kaltak was born in Erakor, and moved to Port Vila to obtain his secondary education.
+Kaltak moved to Port Vila to obtain his secondary education.
 Brian's cousins Tony and Jean also play for the national team.
 The pair were both named in the 2012 OFC Nations Cup squad.

 In 2021, Kaltak told the New Zealand High Commission in Vanuatu that he believed athletes should avoid tobacco as part of World No Tobacco Day.

 Produced by Fulwell 73, FIFA released Captains in 2022, an eight-part sports docuseries following six national team captains in their respective 2022 FIFA World Cup qualification campaigns.
 Kaltak, representing Vanuatu, starred alongside Thiago Silva (Brazil), Luka Modrić (Croatia), Pierre-Emerick Aubameyang (Gabon), Andre Blake (Jamaica) and Hassan Maatouk (Lebanon).
 It was released by Netflix and also shown on FIFA's own streaming platform, FIFA+.